Ghanemla/native_fitness/README.md

 * Expo linear gradient
 * React navigation

-The app uses expo-sqlite for persistent storage which we read into redux on startup (configured in src/screens/splash.tsx).
+The app uses expo-sqlite for persistent storage which we read into redux on startup (configured in `src/screens/splash.tsx`).
 Static data is stored in src/data directory.
 Anything that is not user related or due to change is saved here.
-All images are stored in the src/assets directory.
+All images are stored in the `src/assets` directory.

-To better understand how the database is structured see src/types/global.d.ts.
-Most columns are self explantory, some can be explained further:
+To better understand how the database is structured see `src/types/global.d.ts.` Most columns are self explantory, some can be explained further:
-* user_bag: Comma seperated string of all items avaiable in the app
+* **user_bag**: Comma seperated string of all items avaiable in the app
-* user_equipped: Comma seperated string of all currentely equiped items, most be an item from user_bag.
+* **user_equipped**: Comma seperated string of all currentely equiped items, most be an item from user_bag.
 You can only have max 4 items equiped, this limit is already set in redux.
-* quests_done_count: The total amount of times you've completed the same quest.
+* **quests_done_count**: The total amount of times you've completed the same quest.
-* quest_active: When you complete a quest it's unavailable for the rest of the day.
+* **quest_active**: When you complete a quest it's unavailable for the rest of the day.
 After completing this is set to 1, hiding it from the user, When a new day start set this value back to 0.

 # Todo